interacto/interacto-javafx/README.md

 }
 ```

+This action can be then used in an instrument to be binded to a predefined user interaction and widgets.

 ```java
 // An instrument is a controller/presenter/viewModel/component/etc:
 // it gather events produced by widgets as user interactions into actions that modify the system.